jacqueline-walsh/chef-mate/README.md

 - Python - Linting, Debugging (multi-threaded, remote), Intellisense, code formatting, refactoring, unit tests, snippets, and more
 - Jinja template language support for Visual Studio Code
 - Flask snippets collections - Initially ported from PyCharm, TextMate, SublimeText and other editors/IDEs

+Finally, the site has been intesively user tested to ensure the following:

+- all links are fully functioning
+- validation on forms prompting and working correctly
+- mobile view are in good design and order
+- user experience has been enjoyable experience with no frustration of getting lost or confused
+- flash messages appear and are correctly displayed
+- data is being received and stored correctly on the database

 ## Deployment